Duke in Alicante

 This program does NOT have rolling admission.
 Applications must be received by the deadline to be considered.

-Decision: Due to winter break, you will receive an admission decision before the end of the Spring semester add/drop period.
+Decision: You will receive an admission decision on or before January 21, 2025, the day before the end of Duke’s add/drop period

 Eligibility: See the Academics section above to determine which track is best based on your previous experience learning Spanish.